zhuxiao/asvclr/README.md

                  Note that the process names should be comma-delimited and without blanks:
                  ["abpoa,wtdbg2"]
    --monitor_proc_names_call STR
-                 Process names to be monitored during BLAT alignment.
+                 Process names to be monitored during 'call' step.
 These processes may have ultra-high CPU running time under some certain circumstances and should be terminated in advance if they are computation intensive works.
                  Note that the process names should be comma-delimited and without blanks: